 ♦ The Only Violet Stone, Literary fiction

-— Storms over Cincinnati lead to a flood of memories inside a vacant house, in a study of family dynamics and loss.
+— A longer version of the story above.
+Storms over Cincinnati lead to a flood of memories inside a vacant house, in a study of family dynamics and loss.
+Read more.

 ♦ The Prisoner, Literary fiction

-— The constraints of a prison come to a family’s home, when they can’t break free of their own emotional bonds.
+— The constraints of a prison come to a family’s home, when they try to break free of their own emotional bonds.
+Read more.

 Read a Story

-Browse the sidebar menu or top navigation to read a story!
 A selection of short stories have been published on this website.
+Browse the navigation menus to read a story!

 From time to time, some content may be password protected.
-Unlock this content and read it for a limited time, using the codes shared exclusively on social media or in the newsletter.
+You can unlock this content and read it for a limited time using the codes shared exclusively on social media or in my e-newsletter.